unitaryfund/unitary.fund/src/content/blog/2023_survey_results.md

 *“We've made progress in growing the community and making it more welcoming, but there is still much work to be done in inclusion and retention of underrepresented groups.”*

-### Community: Diversity & Inclusion
-About 43% of respondents are in the 25-34 age range, with 23% of respondents below 25 (but less than1% under 18 years old).

-With regards to ethnicity, about a 44% of respondents identifies as White or of European descent, 18% as South Asian, 9.4% as Hispanic or Latino/a/x, 6.8% as East Asian, and as Black or of African descent, and 4% or below as Black or African Descent, Multiracial, Middle Eastern, Other.
-Notably, 10% prefered not to say.
-76% of the respondents identify as a man, 15.4% as a woman, 1.6% as non-binary, genderqueer, or gender non-conforming, 0.8% self describe and 6% prefer not to say.

-With respect to educational background, the largest group holds a PhD (34%) or multiple ones (2.6%), 33% have Masters or other non-doctoral post-graduate degree, 23% have a university degree and 4% high school/secondary school degree, other degrees, or prefer not to say.

 ## Acknowledgements